eewpw/eewpw/docs/PLAYBACKS.md

 ### Upload your data
 #### [⬆Back to top](#viewing-playback-performance-with-eewpw)

+> **Warning**: The `Upload` functionality is for convenience.
+It is unlikely that your browser can handle very large data files (e.g. gigabytes).
+Use the *upload large data* helper script instead.

 When you connect to the dashboard via your browser (`http://127.0.0.1:8050/` by default), the user interface starts at the `Load` tab with `Upload` and `Refresh list from remote` button.
 A dropdown widget lists all previous uploads.

 **For new files**: Click on the `Upload` (check the dropdown widget first).
 You can use the `Refresh list from remote` to re-fill the dropdown.